Boelens' life as a missionary served the South and the world - The Vicksburg Post

 When she left for college, she said, “I prayed I would find somebody at college that wanted to be a missionary” and found him in her husband Peter, who was the older brother of her college roommate.

 Serving God and helping others took the Boelens to foreign countries in Asia, Africa, Central and South America.
-But, for 50 years, their work has been in the Vicksburg area, where she and her husband founded the Cary Christian Center, children’s ministries, Christian healing prayer ministries and helped establish medical missions.
+But, for 50 years, their work has focused on the Vicksburg area, where she and her husband founded the Cary Christian Center, children’s ministries, Christian healing prayer ministries and helped establish medical missions.
 After 50 years in the south, Eleanor is leaving the area and heading north to be with family.
 Her husband died in 2017.

 The couple’s first mission was in South Korea, where they worked from 1961-67.
 They returned to the U.S. to allow Peter, a doctor, to return to school.